Shop for Plans

 Out-of-network costs can add up quickly.
 Understand the difference between in-network and out-of-network providers to help lower your health care expenses.

-To help you save money, most health plans provide access to a network of doctors, facilities, and pharmacies.
-These doctors and facilities must meet certain credentialing requirements and agree to accept a discounted rate for covered services under the health plan in order to be part of the network.
+To help you save money on health care costs, most health plans provide access to a network of doctors, facilities, and pharmacies.
+The doctors and facilities in the plan's network must meet certain credentialing requirements and agree to accept a discounted rate for covered services under the health plan in order to be part of the network.
 These health care providers are considered in-network.

-If a doctor or facility has no contract with your health plan, they're considered out-of-network and can charge you full price.
-It's usually much higher than the in-network discounted rate.
+If a doctor or facility has no contract with your health plan's network, they're considered out-of-network and can charge you full price.
+The cost of services is usually much higher than the in-network discounted rate.

 Why does out-of-network care cost more?

-• You may have to pay the difference.
-If your doctor's bill is higher than what your plan will pay, you might have to pay the difference.
-Many health plans list an amount that is the most they'll pay for a certain service received out-of-network.
-If the doctor or facility charges more than your plan is willing to pay, you could be responsible for paying the difference in addition to your deductible, copay, and/or coinsurance.
+- You may have to pay the difference.
+If the doctor or facility's bill is higher than what your plan will pay, you might have to pay the difference.
+Many health plans list the amount that is the most they'll pay for out-of-network services.
+If the doctor or facility charges more than your plan's maximum, you could be responsible for paying the difference in addition to your deductible, copay, and/or coinsurance.
 In-network doctors and facilities have agreed not to charge you more than the agreed-upon cost.

 Learn more about costs: copays, deductibles, and coinsurance